 - Follow the whitebait fishing regulations.

-- Keep your whitebait catch small and only take what you need.
+- Keep your whitebait catch small, take only what you need for a feed.

 - Fence off waterways to keep farm animals out.